MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 Massage therapy offers me quick, momentary relief but the throbbing pain in my upper shoulders and neck returns within a day or so.

 I frequently repeat my massage therapy.
 I am fortunate that I have found a no frills massage studio near my home that offers fabulous price points and masseurs with magic fingers.

 Besides the massages, I use the Thera Cane almost daily to try to break up knots that seem stacked up my neck.

 I have also found that sleeping with a baseball at the bottom of my skull helps my neck to feel stable.

 For years it was my belief the soreness in my neck, and upper shoulders were from Fibromyalgia.
 I was wrong.

-It was apparent I was wrong when my neck caved in several months ago.
-When I write caved in because it ‘s hard to convey but the left side of my neck collapsed.
+It is apparent I am wrong when my neck caves into my shoulder several months ago.
+When I write caves in because it's hard to convey but the left side of my neck collapses.

-I went to sleep with a painful throbbing neck.
-Before I went to sleep, I tried several self-help methods to relieve my neck pain.
+Before I went to sleep I had a painful throbbing neck pain.
+Without any relieve I applied several self-help methods to relieve my neck pain.

-- I soaked for over an hour in a bathtub filled with Epson Salt.
+- I soaked for over an hour in a bathtub filled with Epsom Salt.